Table of Contents

 Third Mendel’s rule: The principle of independent assortment

-If individuals whose genetic makeup differs in several traits are crossed, the individual traits are inherited independently of each other according to Mendel rules one and two.
+If individuals, whose genetic makeup differs in several traits, are crossed, the individual traits are inherited independently of each other according to Mendel’s first and second rule.

 Self-pollination results in 4 × 4 = 16 allele combinations.

 Exception: Neighbouring genes are inherited together as a coupled group.
 (Therefore, Mendel’s achievements were recognized only posthumously because his discoveries could not be completely verified due to these limitations.)